Research & Diagnostics Team

 R&D and Diagnostics Manager

 Dr. Collin has over 15 years of experience in the animal health industry.
 Prior to joining Cambridge, she worked at Ceva Animal Health as a scientist in the Scientific Services and Investigation Unit (SSIU) working on swine and poultry virology.
-Emily has also worked as a research assistant at Kansas State University while I was finishing research for my Ph.D. from South Dakota State University.
+Emily has also worked as a research assistant at Kansas State University while she was finishing research for her Ph.D. from South Dakota State University.
 She began her career in animal health at Newport Laboratories where she worked for 10 years.
 As the R&D and Diagnostics Manager, Emily will coordinate efforts in the diagnostic and research labs at Cambridge Technologies.

 “Working in animal health, especially in the autogenous vaccine field, means that every day is unique and presents with challenges and opportunities.
 It is rewarding to see the efforts you invested in diagnostics and research providing solutions to producer’s problems and to make a difference”.